ku21fan/COO-Comic-Onomatopoeia/README.md

 # COO: Comic Onomatopoeia Dataset for Recognizing Arbitrary or Truncated Texts
 We provide COmic Onomatopoeia dataset (COO) and the source codes we used in our paper. <br>
-We hope that this work will facilitate future work on recognizing various types of texts.
+We hope that this work will facilitate future work on recognizing various types of texts. <br>

 <img src="teaser.png">

 <br>